grenobnik/Coursera_Getting_and_Cleaning_Data_Project/README.md

 * second column "subject" with anonymous subject id number,
 * following 66 measurements which were averaged for each activity and each subject.

-There are 180 resulting observations for each unique pair of (activity, subject).
+There are 180 resulting observations for each unique pair of (activity, subject), see [code book](codebook.md) for details.